 Place the babies in the nest.
 Pick an owl baby to fly to it’s Mother Owl.

-Now challenge your child to find either another owl baby the same color or with the same shape.
+Now challenge your child to find either another owl baby the same colour or with the same shape.

 Having oval and circle, and square and rectangle is interesting as some children can identify the differences immediately and others need to be taught by looking at them in more detail.

 I know many of you enjoy our book-themed posts each week and with them, I like to provide a few extra books that you can add to your book basket as well along the same theme.
 Here are our suggestions this week.